Route 66: How We Made the Maps

 Working alongside an illustrator

-Earlier in the project while I was building the base for the maps the senior designer had approached the American illustrator Christian Northeast to create the cover, chapter welcoming images and other small elements through the book.
-The publishers are keen to approach creatives that are located in the regions featured in the books for both their authentic local knowledge but also for the critical ability to support local artists.
+Earlier in the project while I was building the base for the maps the senior designer had approached the American illustrator Christian Northeast to create the cover, chapter welcoming images, and other small elements through the book.
+DK are keen to approach creatives located in regions featured in the books for both their authentic local knowledge and also to support local artists.

 The maps needed to echo and live alongside these illustrations.
 We commissioned a new texture directly from the illustrator to replace the original draft texture I had been using to maintain consistency.
 Unfortunately the returned file didn’t quite work with the maps as the patterns were not arbitrary enough.
 At the later stages of the project it was more important for Christian to focus on the larger illustrations than resupplying this element so I recreated the original temporary texture at a higher quality through vectorisation and distortion of a dotted grid.